mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

-Patching can be used to partially update any kubernetes resources (nodes, pods, deployments, etc).
-In this step, we are going to deploy an nginx container with a label using the kubectl command, then update the label.
+Patching can be used to partially update any kubernetes resources such as nodes, pods, deployments, etc. In this step, we are going to deploy an `nginx` pod with a label of `env: prod` using the `kubectl` command.
+We will then update the label.

-Let's create a pod with a label: `env=prod` in the default namespace:
+Let's create a pod with a label `env=prod` in the default namespace:

 `kubectl run nginx --generator=run-pod/v1 --image=nginx --labels=env=prod`{{execute}}